Call Azure Function From SPFX Webpart

 image 5

-You can able to see the function name, you can click on that
+You can see the function name.
+You can click on that

 image 6

-Click on the + and then New folder and you can name it to bin.
+Click on the + and then New folder, and you can name it bin.

 image 7

-Now you can download below two dlls and drag it to the folder
+Now you can download the two DLLs below and drag them to the folder

 image 8